-While choosing a heating system may not be the decision that you’re most excited about making when building your new home, it’s an important one.
+While choosing a heating system may not be the decision you’re most excited about making when building your new home, it’s essential.

-Costs are always increasing when it comes to the hydro needed to run your furnace.
+Costs are continually increasing regarding the hydro needed to run your furnace.

-Fortunately, heating systems have become more energy efficient to compensate for the rising cost in hydro.
-The most difficult part of choosing a heating and cooling system is evaluating the ratio of up front costs, to the costs that you will incur later on.
+Fortunately, heating systems have become more energy efficient to compensate for the rising cost of hydro.
+The most challenging part of choosing a heating and cooling system is evaluating the ratio of upfront costs to the expenses you will incur later.

-In some cases, your options will be limited depending on where your property is located.
+Sometimes, your options will be limited depending on your property’s location.
 Many properties are not serviced with natural gas.
 In some cottage country areas, geothermal can be extremely costly to install depending on ground conditions.

-For certain properties, an electric furnace may be the only option.
+For specific properties, an electric furnace may be the only option.
 If this is the case, and you are keen on energy savings, there are other upgrades you can do to save on heating and cooling costs.
-For more on this check out our post on insulation.
+For more on this, check out our post on insulation.

-Here are some common types of heating systems we put in new homes and cottages.
+Here are some standard heating systems we put in new homes and cottages:

 Electric Furnace

 Electric furnaces are one of the most common choices.
-They are economical to install but slightly more expensive to run in Manitoba right now.
+They are economical to install but slightly more expensive to run in Manitoba.
 Most people will use this when natural gas is not an available option.
 With this option, you would need a separate air conditioner (A/C) cooling unit.

 Natural gas

-Right now in Manitoba, natural gas furnaces are cheaper to run than electric furnaces.
+Right now, natural gas furnaces are cheaper to run in Manitoba than electric ones.
 Most people choose this over electric if they have the option.
-One added costs of this can be bringing the natural gas from the road to the house.
+One added cost could be bringing the natural gas from the road to the house.

-On smaller lots, this wouldn’t be a huge cost consideration.
-However, on a large country lot, where the home is located at the back of a large property, it can get expensive, as it’s a long distance from the road, which can require more installation costs.
+On smaller lots, this wouldn’t be a significant cost consideration.
+However, on a large country lot, where the home is located at the back of a large property, it can get expensive, as it’s a long distance from the road, requiring more installation costs.

 With this option, you would need a separate air conditioner (A/C) cooling unit.